HOME | CONTACT

-Kansas ranks 35th in the percentage of its population with optimally fluoridated water.
-Nearly every surrounding state bested Kansas in the rankings-Missouri ranked 26th, Nebraska was 29th, Oklahoma was 36th, Colorado came in at 27th and Iowa topped the list at 12th.
+Kansas ranks 33rd in the percentage of its population with optimally fluoridated water.
+Nearly every surrounding state bested Kansas in the rankings-Missouri ranked 26th, Nebraska was 28th, Oklahoma was 35th, Colorado came in at 27th and Iowa topped the list at 16th.

 How can we improve our ranking?

 Cities in Kansas have power over their own community.
 This is sometimes called, “home rule”.
 Simply put, each community can decide what is best for them as long as it complies with federal laws and the US and KS constitutions.
 Therefore, every city can decide to adjust the levels of fluoride in their water systems for the benefit of all residents.
 Kansas communities rely on city, community and non-profit organizations to help fund the addition of fluoride in their water systems.
-To see if your Kansas community fluoridates its water click here: link back to Know your fluoride with tables
+To see if your Kansas community fluoridates its water click here: link back to Know your fluoride with tables.

 To find out more about the ranking: